More about the IOPS incident: block layer

 The death spiral

-I didn’t find any way Postgres could deal with this internally.
+Postgres has no mechanism to deal with any of this.
 It doesn’t know about the IOPS ceiling.
 It doesn’t know the block layer queue is deep.
-It sees read(2) taking longer than usual, but there’s no backpressure, no admission control.
-Each new connection is accepted.
-A plan is made.
-Execution starts.
-The backend goes to sleep in the I/O queue like everyone else.
+There’s no backpressure, no admission control.
+Each new connection is accepted, a plan is made, execution starts, and the backend goes to sleep in the I/O queue like everyone else.

 A few words about vacuum